klyte45/cities-skylines-unlimiter-1/README.md

 Currently in development:

-* Zoning
+* Water, Electricity, Ploppables
-  * De-zoning areas currently has no effect
-  * This is limited to 5x5 and just preparation for expanding
+* Notificationmanager is able to group notifications to be rendered from afar, but that only seems to work for the "default" grid size